omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>21.
 The Fisher Yates Method</summary>
-The random implementation for array.sort() is not accurate.
+The random implementation for array.sort() is not accurate.<br>
 It will favor some numbers over the others.<br>
 The most popular correct method, is called the Fisher Yates shuffle, and was introduced in data science as early as 1938!<br>
 In JavaScript the method can be translated to this.<br>